During winter in Scandinavia, we all know it can be cold and often dark, but these colourful places really transform and lift the whole landscape.

 Lund

-Lund is a charming city that could be seen as the Oxford of Sweden with its prestigious university and medieval appearance.
-Everything is within easy reach – the cathedral, university, museums, cafes, pubs, and the botanical gardens are all located within walking distance from the city centre.
+Lund is a charming city considered the Oxford of Sweden with its prestigious university and medieval appearance.
+Everything is within easy reach by foot – the cathedral, university, museums, cafes, pubs, and the botanical gardens.
+It’s cute and can be easily explored within a few hours.

 Ystad

-Ystad, Sweden - Most colourful towns and cities in Scandinavia I’d never seen houses that look so cute anywhere before.
-The small ones are called street houses, they’re one up and one down with a small kitchen, and those are the ones I couldn’t tear my eyes away from.
-Not a single flower out of place, unclipped bush, or façade that needed a new lick of paint, everything had been carefully attended to in spite of feeling like there was nobody around to do it.
+I’d never seen houses that look so cute anywhere before.
+The small ones are called street houses.
+They’re one up and one down with a small kitchen, and these are the ones I couldn’t tear my eyes away from.
+Not a single flower out of place, unclipped bush, or façade that needed a new lick of paint.
+Everything had been carefully attended to in spite of feeling like there was nobody around to do it.
 Ystad is the perfect day trip from Malmö or Lund.

 Iceland